 Some of you may already be familiar with theScore as a sports news and media app, but the launch of its mobile sportsbook in 2019 was uncharted territory for a company that previously focused on sharing information.

 Today, theScore Bet serves as an independent mobile sportsbook.
 It first launched in partnership with Monmouth Park for sports betting in New Jersey as a licensed sportsbook operator and has since entered additional states.

 Now that theScore has had time to settle in and show us what it’s all about, it is time for a full review detailing what’s on offer, how it works and our first impressions.
 The remainder of today’s theScore review will focus on the sports betting side of the business as we look to see how it compares to other licensed providers.

 - Established: 2019

-- Holds Mobile Betting Licenses in: New Jersey, Colorado and Indiana
+- Holds Mobile Betting Licenses in: New Jersey, Colorado, Indiana, and Iowa

 - Deposit Methods: Visa, Mastercard, Play+ prepaid card and eCheck

 - Payout Methods: eCheck, Play+ and cash at the cage (Monmouth Park)

 theScore Background Information